-- 9 years’ experience in professional administration, including budgetary oversight and staff management.
+- 10 years in professional administration, including budgetary oversight and staff management

 SELECT PROFESSIONAL EXPERIENCE

-In Other Words – Language Animation Services (2001-present)
+In Other Words – Editing and Evaluation Services (2001-present)

-- Copyediting/proofreading diverse documents for clients in North America, the UK and Western Europe, and Asia
+- Copyediting/evaluating diverse documents for clients in North America, the UK, Europe and Asia

 - Sample Manuscript Copyediting Projects:

-- A Beginner’s Guide to Language and Gender, 2nd ed. by Dr. Allyson Jule (Multilingual Matters, 2017).
+- A Beginner’s Guide to Language and Gender (2nd edition), edited by Dr. Allyson Jule (Multilingual Matters, 2017)

 - Swiss Immigration to Canada: Achievements, Testimonies, Relations by Dr. Ilona Shulman Spaar (Consulate General of Switzerland, 2013)

 - After the Spring: Probation, Justice Reform and Democratization from the Baltics to Beirut by Dr. Johannes Wheeldon (Eleven International Publishing, 2012)

 ReLit is the Foundation for the complementary treatment of stress, anxiety and other conditions through immersion in the arts.

 - Co-Convenor for online programming, including educational and creative sessions

 - Course Co-Convenor for ReLit Summer Sessions: Annual sessions planning; recruiting; overseeing tutors and students’ general activities; delivering sessions